 - Psychological Issues: It can cause hypertension, depression, anxiety, fatigue, and stress in humans as well as animals.

 - Sleeping Disorders: Excessive noise disturbs our sleeping patterns which may lead to extreme health issues.

 - Loss of Concentration: Noise distracts the person’s mind and a person finds it difficult to concentrate or focus on work or study.

-- Effect on Wildlife: Wild animals also get disturbed heavily by the noises which humans make, they fear out, or faint and in some cases die.
+- Effect on Wildlife: Wild animals also get disturbed heavily by the noises which humans make, they fear out, faint and in some cases die.

 - We should avoid playing speakers, radios, and television loudly at home.

-- Bursting of crackers should be avoided.
+- The bursting of crackers unnecessarily should be avoided.